astralfrontier/creative-universe/content/blog/principles-of-arise-gmcs.md

 We'll start Skrint as a rank 2 GMC with the Metal aspect (when they are in their hivemind).

-Their base stats are SPD 1 Dash 2 ATK 5 PDEF 5 MDEF 5 Counters 1 HP 5.
+Their base stats are SPD 1 Dash 2 ATK 5 PDEF 5 MDEF 5 Counters 1 HP 5 RES 2.
-Our point budget is (30 * 2) or 60, plus or minus (5 * 2) or 10 points.
+Our point budget is (6 * 2) or 12, plus or minus 2.
-We'll give them the standard 60 points.
+We'll give them the standard 12 BP.

-We spend 10 points for SPD 3, 5 points for Dash 3, and nothing for HP.
+We spend 2 BP for SPD 3, 1 BP for Dash 3, and nothing for HP.
-We'll spend 10 points on both PDEF and MDEF, bringing them to 15.
+We'll spend 2 BP each on both PDEF and MDEF, bringing them to 15.
-25 points gives us an ATK of 30, and we leave MGK at 5.
+5 BP gives us an ATK of 30, and we leave MGK at 5.
-That's 60 points.
+That's 12 points.

 Comparing our stats to the rank 2 soldier, we see it has SPD 2, Dash 3, ATK 30, MGK 0, PDEF 15, MDEF 5, HP 6.
-The Skrint is a little faster but a little more frail by comparison.
+The Skrint is a little faster but a little more frail by comparison, with SPD 3, Dash 3, ATK 30, MGK 5, PDEF 15, MDEF 15, HP 5, RES 2, 1 Counter.

 We'll give the Skrint the following moves:

 - Raking Claws (1-3): Dash +0, Melee Attack +5.
-- Pelting Rocks (4-5): Dash +0, Ranged Attack +5, Range 4.
-Sharp Rocks: Roll d6: on 1-2, the target is BLEEDING.
+- Pelting Rocks (4-5): Dash +0, Ranged Attack +5, Range 4. _Sharp Rocks_: Roll d6: on 1-2, the target is BLEEDING.
 - Battle Frenzy (6): I gain HASTE heal 1 HP

-Upranked Skrint at rank 4 get +1 SPD, +1 Counter, +2 HP, and a +5 to ATK, PDEF, and MDEF.
+Upranked Skrint at rank 4 get +1 SPD, +1 Counter, +2 HP, and a +5 to ATK, PDEF, and MDEF, for a total of SPD 4, Dash 3, ATK 35, MGK 5, PDEF 20, MDEF 20, HP 7, RES 4, 2 Counters.

 Their move list is:

 - Raking Claws (1-2): Dash +0, Melee Attack +5.
-- Pelting Rocks (3-4): Dash +0, Ranged Attack +5, Range 4.
-Sharp Rocks: Roll d6: on 1-2, the target is BLEEDING.
+- Pelting Rocks (3-4): Dash +0, Ranged Attack +5, Range 4. _Sharp Rocks_: Roll d6: on 1-2, the target is BLEEDING.
 - Battle Frenzy (5): I gain HASTE heal 1 HP
 - Summon Pack (6): add one Skrint (Basic) to the bottom of the turn tracker, otherwise as per the Grave Thrall's "Howlcall" move.